horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/uniswap.md

 ## Uniswap Token

-Uniswap doesn't have any native project token associated with the project.
+In September 2020, Uniswap [announced](https://uniswap.org/blog/uni/) a native governance token called UNI.

-As a result there is no such thing as governance or any voting mechanisms.
+The primary use case for token is to participate in a decision making and other governance aspects such as funds in community-managed treasury.